By Stacey M. Johnson, CFT Assistant Director, Vanderbilt

 For anyone trying to move course content online, it can be challenging to translate what they already do well in a face-to-face classroom into an online classroom environment.
 The most important thing to consider is how to clearly communicate with students about expectations and course requirements.

-Expand your use of online textbook resources or other platforms you already use: Many courses, particularly intro courses and surveys, require a textbook from a publisher that has developed its own online platform.
-It is possible that you are already using some online resources that come with the textbook.
-If your students are already familiar with the platform and the resources are there, consider expanding your use of these resources.
-Contact your textbook rep to see what may be possible and to ask if their online platform integrates with Moodle.
+Use the online resources that may be available from your course's textbook publisher like Wiley, Pearson, McGraw-Hill and others.
+Expand your use of the publisher's online textbook resources and other platforms you already have available.
+Many courses, particularly intro courses and surveys, require a textbook from a publisher that has developed its own online platform.
+It is possible that you are already using some of these online resources that come with the textbook.
+If your students are already familiar with the platform and the resources are there, consider expanding your use of these activities in the course.
+Contact your textbook representative to see what may be possible and to ask if their online platform integrates with McNeese's Moodle site.